sthagen/stativ/README.md

-# python-stativ
+# stativ

-Manage the back end of Binaries Repository Management (BRM) systems like a tripod:
+Tripod (Denish: stativ) - manage the back end of Binaries Repository Management (BRM) systems like a tripod: per prefix, backup, and delta store.

-* prefix store
-* backup store
-* delta store

 ## Status